 You will be notified by email when the transcript and captions are available.
 The process may take up to 5 business days.
 Please contact firstname.lastname@example.org if you have any questions about this request.

 The women, peace, and security agenda has been at the forefront of international politics over the past decade.
 The United Nations Department of Peacekeeping Operations has been integrating women into peacekeeping missions for nearly two decades.
 To what extent have peacekeeping operations achieved gender equality both within the organization and in host countries?
 While there have been major improvements related to women's participation and protection, there is still much left to be desired.

 In this Chats in the Stacks book talk, Sabrina Karim discusses her book Equal Opportunity Peacekeeping (Oxford University Press, 2017), about gender power imbalances in United Nations peacekeeping missions.
 Discrimination, a relegation of women to safe spaces, sexual exploitation, abuse, harassment, and violence (SEAHV) continue to threaten progress on gender equality.

-Karim is an assistant professor in the Department of Government at Cornell University.
+Karim is the Hardis Family Assistant Professor in the Department of Government at Cornell University.
 Between 2016-2017, she was a Dartmouth Dickey Center Fellow in U.S. Foreign Policy and International Security.
 This book, coauthored by Kyle Beardsley, was the winner of the Conflict Research Studies Best Book Prize for 2017.